Instant Pot BBQ Pulled Pork Tenderloin

 - Dry tenderloins and cut into chunks. apply BBQ rub on all sides.

-drain. - Add broth and bbq sauce allow to simmer for 5 minutes, Scrape the pan to deglaze.
+- Add broth, apple cider vinegar and bbq sauce allow to simmer for 5 minutes, Scrape the pan to deglaze.
+Turn saute off, add tenderloin back in.1 cup chicken broth, 3 tablespoons apple cider vinegar, 1/2 cup sugar free BBQ Sauce

-Turn saute off, add tenderloin back in. - Secure the lid, seal the vent and pressure cook for 45 minutes. allow pressure to
+- Secure the lid, seal the vent and pressure cook for 45 minutes. allow pressure to

 naturally release 15-20 min.
 Carefully open vent to remove any remaining pressure.
 Remove lid. - Remove tenderloin and shred.